Ingredients*(according to Amazon.com as of May 2012):

 3. Organic – Unlike fruit and veggies you can’t peel or rinse off dairy products so I definitely recommend springing for the organic version if you can.

 Note: A lot of people ask about “Greek” yogurt and as long as it meets these three recommended requirements (plain, full fat, and organic) it’s a good choice as well.

 3. Trader Joe’s Multigrain Crackers

-Ingredients* (according to the package I hold in my hands ):
+Ingredients* (according to the package I hold in my hands as of May 2012):

 Enriched flour (wheat flour, niacin, reduced iron, thiamine mononitrate, riboflavin, folic acid), sunflower oil, sugar, scotch oatmeal, inulin, rye flour, multigrain flour blend (wheat, rye, triticale, barley, corn, millet, soybean, sunflower seeds, rice, flax, durum, oats), wheat germ, modified corn starch, salt, invert syrup, sodium bicarbonate, onion powder, malt flour, monocalcium phosphate, microbial enzymes

 Multi-grain is very commonly confused with “whole-grain,” and the bottom line is they have similar names, but mean two different things.
 Multi-grain simply means the product contains different grains, which could or could not be highly refined.
 Whole-grain means the product contains “whole” grain ingredients, which have not been stripped of any beneficial nutrients.
 For a more in-depth explanation of whole-grain vs. multi-grain – including a full-fledged diagram of a grain! – check out our “Understanding Grains” post.